 Take immediate action on any equipment found to be unsafe or non-compliant

 Proactive planning, proper documentation, and working with a trusted inspection provider can make LOLER compliance a straightforward part of your safety routine.
-Don’t forget about slings!
-They’re an important piece of compliance as well, click here to learn more.
+Slings are a critical part of LOLER compliance and must be examined regularly as lifting accessories.
+Our guide to LOLER sling inspections in care homes explains what inspectors check, how often slings must be examined, and how to avoid common compliance failures.

 How often should hoists and slings be inspected in a care home?